About us Remuneration Committee Terms of Reference

 4.2 Only members of the Committee have the right to attend Committee meeting but other directors and external advisers may be invited to attend all or part of any meeting as and when appropriate.
 The Company’s Chief Executive shall have the right to address any meeting of the Committee.
 No director or other Committee attendee shall be involved in any decision or be present at any discussions as to his or her own remuneration.

-4.3 The Company Secretary or his or her nominee shall be the secretary of the Committee and will ensure that the Committee receives information and papers in a timely manner to enable full and proper consideration to be given to the issues.
+4.3 The Company Secretary or his or her nominee shall be the secretary of the Committee.

 5. Notice Of Meetings

-5.1 Meetings of the Committee shall be summoned by the Chairman or the secretary of the Committee at the request of the Chairperson.
+5.1 Meetings of the Committee shall be summoned by the Chairperson or the secretary of the Committee at the request of the Chairperson.

 The Committee is authorised by the Board of directors to examine any activity within its terms of reference and is authorised to obtain, at the company’s expense, legal or professional advice on any matter within its terms of reference.
 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.
 The Committee is authorised to seek any information it requires from any employee or director, and all such employees or directors will be directed to co-operate with any request made by the Committee.

 7.1 The proceedings and resolutions of the Committee meetings, including the names of those present and in attendance shall be minuted by the Company Secretary.